siredz/NORT/README.md

 Remember Always to keep an original and work off copies.

+The script is written with Sound and Animation.
+To eliminate error message please include Sound & Animation file name or UUID In the appropriate porstion of the script.
+(From Line to Line)

 The script works best with Pivot corrected Animation.
 You must have a Secondlife account.
 Able to purchase from SL marketplace and able to login to Secondlife to recieve this.